Generalized Clockwork Theory: Conformal Coupling and Mass Terms in the Extra Dimension

-In the CW case, we first consider minimal coupling to gravity.
+Back to the CW case with minimal coupling to gravity let us consider the 5D mass term.
 The contribution of the 5D mass term will be site dependent, according to the value of $X_j$.
 Generically, there will be no massless mode.
 To maintain the massless mode, with minimal coupling to gravity, one has to choose specifically that $M^2=\alpha (q)m^2_j=\alpha(q)(N/\pi R)^2$, where $\alpha(q)$ is some function of $q$ that guarantees the vanishing of the determinant.
 For example, in the case of $N=2$, we get $\alpha=q^{-4/3}(1+q^{2/3})$.
 With the conformal coupling to gravity, the parameter $\alpha$ becomes dependent on $k$ as well in some complicated expression, $\alpha=\alpha(q,k)$.

 To summarize, two possible ways to uplift the massless mode from 5D are conformal coupling to gravity or adding a 5D mass term.
 The 5D mass term generates site-dependent mass terms in 4D, but with a judicious choice of parameters, a massless mode can be maintained.
 The conformal coupling to gravity makes the CW massless mode tachyonic after discretization.
 Adding a 5D mass term can remove the tachyonic instability, restoring zero mass for specific values of the parameters $q,k$, or generate a positive 4D mass term.